mark260486/moderator_bot/README.md

 #### Bugs to fix

-- Get "Message was removed" even if it's not;
+- Get "Message was removed" even if it's not - fixed;

 #### Important improvements

+- Pass some parameters as arguments.
+Such as debug, for example;
 - Add automatical service restart if there were Errors in logs;
 - Add chat ID of new message to log and use it for notifications;
 - Verify params from file;